Long-Term Effects of Alcohol Consumption

 Since alcohol is a depressant, it tends to stimulate the feeling of relaxation.
 Moreover, as the chemical interacts with the neurons in the brain, it encourages the release of a hormone known as dopamine.
 Dopamine, among other neurotransmitters, is known to lead to heightened emotions of euphoria and happiness.

 The more a person drinks, the more the brain adapts to the changes.
 Hence, for the person to experience feelings of heightened euphoria, they have to drink more and more.
 This is how people change from moderate alcohol consumers to heavy ones.
-Once a person becomes a heavy drinker, they are likely to become dependent and addicted to the depressant.
+Once a person becomes a heavy drinker, they are likely to become dependent and addicted to the depressant and will require treatment from a place like drug rehab orange county.

 Statistics on Alcohol Use